hamstergene/p5/README.md

 Shows combined diff, including unopened files that were modified.

+## Installation/Configuration

+This script assumes that `p4` command line tool is already configured and works from current folder.
+If it's not, you need to add something like this to your `~/.profile`:

+    export P4PORT=perforce.mycompany.com:1666
+    export P4USER=MyUsername
+    export P4CONFIG=.perforce

+then restart terminal or relogin, and create `.perforce` files in root of each workspace with the following line:

+    P4CLIENT=current-workspace-name

+Then do `p4 login` and check whether it works by doing something like `p4 opened` from a workspace folder.
+Seeing a list of opened files, or “File(s) not opened on this client.” message means everything is OK now. `p5` works wherever `p4` works.

 ## Ignoring files with `.p4ignore`

 If the workspace root contains `.p4ignore` file, it will be used.
 The format is similar to `.gitignore`: